vectorgrp/XCPlite/README.md

 hello_xcp:
   Demonstrates how to start the XCP on Ethernet server and use the runtime A2L generator.
   Shows how to create a calibration parameter segment structure, register the parameters in the segment and access them safely.
-  Defines events for measurement of global and local variables.
+  Defines events for measurement of global and local (stack) variables.
-  Demonstrates the different addressing modes for variables and parameters.
+  Demonstrates the different addressing modes for measurement variables and calibration parameters.
   Defines a function, registers local variables and function parameters and creates and triggers a measurement event in the function.

 hello_xcp_cpp:
   Demonstrates how to instrument a member function of a C++ class and how to register and access calibration parameters in C++.

+no_a2l_demo:
+  Demonstrates XCPlite without runtime A2L generation by using an A2L generation tool during the build process.
+  This variant is currently limited to measurement and calibration of global variables.

 The other examples cover more advanced topics: